Skyshader77/Lacryma-Hydra/chapter26-5.typ

 "The Magi have returned!
 The-The-The Apocalypse!
 It is upon us!" yelled an aristocrat.
 He slit his throat with a dagger.
 A pandemic of terrorized faces spread through eunuchs, handmaidens and Excubitores alike.
 The last thing Livia wanted was for a stampede to erupt in the Palace Complex.
 The Magrub Dogas would revel in this opportunity to savor human guts.
 The sole advantage those monsters provided at this moment was they kept discipline with fear.

 "Silence!
 All of you!
 Thirty days...I give you thirty days.
 You and your armies will scour this rat infested metropolis for those Magi.
-Once my terms have expired, the Magrub Dogas will put this city to the torch," said Alexander.
+Once my terms have expired, the Magrub Dogas will put this city to the torch," said Sixtus.

 "Please, Cardinal, we truly do not comprehend what you are asking of us," pleaded Ralens the Younger.
 A wetness ran between his legs.

-"Do you believe a Magi fears you and your toy soldiers," said Alexander.
+"Do you believe a Magi fears you and your toy soldiers," said Sixtus.
 He was wrong.
 The nerve.
 Giants had never been considered Magis.

-Alexander reached forwards, surprising her brother with his otherworldly agility.
+Sixtus reached forwards, surprising her brother with his otherworldly agility.
 He lifted Ralens the Younger's head with his palm.
 The Emperor yelped, dropping his sword and flailing his legs in the air.
 The court gasped.
 The Excubitores surged, only to be blocked by Magrub Dogas.
 Livia had to think fast.

 "We acquiesce your demands, Cardinal.
 The Magi will be found.
 Please provide means to identify them," said Livia.

 "At last, someone with reason in this primitive state.
 Magrub Dogas will assist your search.
-They can smell Magi from two miles away," said Alexander.
+They can smell Magi from two miles away," said Sixtus.

 He threw the Emperor as if the boy was a piece of clothing.
 Nobles yelled out profanities.
 Livia sprinted to her brother's side. _Please be alive,_ she thought.
 Blood ran from his temple.
 A pulse reassured her.
 Utterly Unforgivable.
 Death was too kind for this Giant she reminded herself.